spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/install.md

 The video below demonstrates the installation wizard and the prompts you will encounter.
 Take a moment to watch the video before you begin the installation process.
 Make sure to use values that are appropriate for your environment.
-Use the **three-dot Menu** in the lower right corner of the video to expand the video to full screen and to change the playback speed.
+Use the **three-dots Menu** in the lower right corner of the video to expand the video to full screen and to change the playback speed.

 <Tabs groupId="mode">